amitava82/json-form-validator/README.md

 # JSON form validator

 Simple configuration based form validation for jQuery.
 Still work in progress.
-Feature requests & PR wellcomed.
+Feature requests & PR welcomed.
 Please report any issues.

 ### How?
 Create a form making sure all the fields you want to validate has name attribute.
 Validator rules are defined using field name of the element.
 Incude jquery & json-form-validator in your page and then initialize the validator on the form like so: